 Also, if the slab look isn’t in your budget or part of your design aesthetic, then keep in mind that prefab quartz counters come with a short 3-inch backsplash along one edge.
 Let’s take a look at some of our favorite backsplashes made of modern quartz.

 Calacatta Verona Quartz is a stunning quartz with large veining for a classic white marble look.
 It features subtle taupe veining throughout the warm white background.
 This ultra-modern bathroom exudes luxury thanks to the large slabs of quartz that looks like marble.
 Not only is it protecting the walls, but it also draws the eye up toward to beautiful wood beams installed on the angled ceiling.

 Calacatta Laza Quartz is another marble-like quartz.
 It’s an eye-catching backsplash because of its dramatic veining and milky white background.
-The clean lines and elegant pattern compliment this rustic contemporary kitchen.
-The gray veins match the stainless steel appliances, metal open shelving, and gray cabinetry, while the white surface contrasts beautifully with the wooden island and accents.
+The clean lines and elegant pattern complement this rustic contemporary kitchen.
+The gray veins match the stainless steel appliances, open shelving, and avocado cabinetry, while the white surface contrasts beautifully with the wooden island and accents.

 Blanca Arabescato Quartz is a designer favorite because of its timeless sensibility.
 The natural marble look of this quartz features deep brown veining and a pale gray background.
 The long veins create a stunning pattern in this modern kitchen and add softness to the super sleek gray cabinetry.
 The quartz is carried from the countertop to the backsplash tile where the under cabinet LED lighting highlight its beauty even further.